Carrot Pear Juice Recipe

 The mainstream medical community is always quick to comment that there is no cure for Alzheimer’s disease.
 This just means that no silver bullet approach to preventing or reversing Alzheimer’s exists.
 You can’t just pop a pill and reverse your Alzheimer’s disease.
 Thus, because their outdated approach to treating chronic diseases fails in the case of Alzheimer’s, the conventional medicine community remains steadfast in their misguided claim that there is no effective treatment for Alzheimer’s disease.

-The truth is that through a targeted therapeutic approach, Alzheimer’s disease can be prevented and the symptoms can be reversed.
-In 2018, practitioners from multiple clinical sites published the reversal of cognitive decline in 100 patients while following a multi-targeted approach.
+The truth is that through a targeted therapeutic approach, Alzheimer’s disease can be prevented and the symptoms can be reversed, such as using the alzheimers diet.

-This approach, which adheres to the functional medicine model of addressing the underlying root causes of disease is known as the Bredesen Protocol.
 Through the Bredesen Protocol practitioners are able to identify the individual metabolic imbalances of each patient and use a systems based approach to treat each imbalance, thereby identifying and treating the root cause of the imbalance, rather than simply masking the symptoms.
 The result is the reversal of cognitive decline.

-What Is The Alzheimer’s Diet?
+What Is The Alzheimers Diet?

 The ideal Alzheimer’s diet to prevent and reverse cognitive decline must be individualized to the patient to ensure that it addresses the root cause of that person’s metabolic imbalances.

 However, there are some nutritional components that all those wishing to prevent cognitive decline should adopt.
-Adjusting one’s nutritional habits to reflect the Alzheimer’s diet is the first step in preventing cognitive decline.
+Adjusting one’s nutritional habits to reflect the Alzheimers diet is the first step in preventing cognitive decline.

 The foundation of the Alzheimer’s diet is whole, predominantly plant-based foods including non-starchy vegetables, low glycemic fruits, quality proteins, and healthy fats.

-Clients following the Alzheimer’s diet are encouraged to eat foods that have been well-studied for their cognitive benefits including leafy greens, cruciferous vegetables, berries, low mercury fatty fish, extra virgin olive oil, and walnuts.
+Clients following the Alzheimers diet are encouraged to eat foods that have been well-studied for their cognitive benefits including leafy greens, cruciferous vegetables, berries, low mercury fatty fish, extra virgin olive oil, and walnuts.

 Eliminating Processed Fats and Refined Carbohydrates